nj2216/jvincipy/CONTRIBUTING.md

 ## Security

 If you discover a security vulnerability, please **do not** open a public issue.
-Instead, email the maintainers directly (replace with your contact) or use the repository's security reporting mechanism.
+Instead, email the maintainers directly (njeevan2216@gmail.com) or use the repository's security reporting mechanism.

 ## License